primait/bridge_ex/README.md

 ### Call options

-When `call`ing you can provide the following options, some of which override the ones provided when `use`ing the bridge:
+When `call`ing you can provide the following options, some of which override the ones provided at the bridge level:

 - `headers` (overrides `http_headers` bridge option)
 - `options` (overrides `http_options` bridge option)